 The analyzer peak-to-peak response to zero and calibration or span gases over any 10 seconds period shall not exceed ± 1 per cent of the maximum value.

-[A.9.5.
+A.9.5.
 H2O calibration gas

 A gas mixture with the following chemical composition shall be available.
+The H2O calibration gas may be created with a calibration gas generator that meets the uncertainty requirement for the H2O calibration gas.

+H2O in purified air or purified nitrogen.

+H2O calibration gases shall be generated with a humidity generator.

-H2O in purified air or purified nitrogen.The H2O concentration uncertainty shall be within ±3% of reading (Note it is not ±3% of absolute H2O humidity).]
+The H2O concentration uncertainty shall be within ±3% of reading (Note it is not ±3% of absolute H2O humidity).

 A.9.6.
 Alternative systems

-Other systems or analysers may be approved by the Type Approval Authority, if it is found that they yield equivalent results in accordance with paragraph 5.1.1. of this annex."
+Other systems or analyzers may be approved by the Type Approval Authority, if it is found that they yield equivalent results in accordance with paragraph 5.1.1. of this annex."

 Annex 8